 The word on everyone’s lips right now is agility.
-From startups to unicorns, we are conditioned to admire agile traits to reduce costs, or accelerate and fuel growth strategies.
-Some great businesses were built on agile principles, while others are victims of their inability to react where change was needed or to accelerate where opportunity arose.
-Agility is now, and it is here to stay.
+From startups to unicorns, we are conditioned to admire agile traits to reduce costs or accelerate and fuel growth strategies.
+Some great businesses were built on agile principles, while others are victims of their inability to react where change was needed or to accelerate where the opportunity arose.
+Agile procurement is now, and it is here to stay.

-The startling truth however, is that for the CFO of the average large business, at least 70% of your agility is out of your direct control.
-Procurement has a key role in helping you bring it back under control for one critical reason:
+The startling truth, however, is that for the CFO of the average large business, at least 70% of your agility is out of your direct control.
+Agile procurement has a key role in helping you bring it back under control for one critical reason:

 External suppliers are now 5/6ths of the cost base of most large corporates in UK, US and Europe.